 Monster Relay Races

 Divide your party guests into two teams.
 Place two trick or treat buckets on the floor, several feet away from where the teams will line up for the race.
 In each bucket, place small notes on which you’ve written different monster commands.
-When the race begins, each player must run to the bucket, take out a note and then return to her team by walking, running, jumping or creeping in the manner instructed on the note.
-Some suggestion for monster commands include stomp like big foot, walk like a mummy, crawl like a spider and fly like a bat.
+When the race begins, each player must run to the bucket, take out a note and then return to her team by walking, running, jumping, or creeping in the manner instructed on the note.
+Some suggestions for monster commands include stomp like bigfoot, walk like a mummy, crawl like a spider, and fly like a bat.